Ambala district

 Ambala district is one of the 22 districts of Haryana state in the country of India with Ambala town serving as the administrative headquarters of the district.
 District Ambala lies on the North-Eastern edge of Haryana and borders Punjab and Himachal Pradesh.
 Ambala district is a part of Ambala Division.

+History

+Ambala district was gradually annexed by the British in several stages, with different parts coming under their control over time.

+In 1809, the Cis-Sutlej States came under the protection of the British By Treaty of Amritsar.
+At that time, the estate of Ambala was governed by Daya Kaur, the widow of Sardar Gurbakhsh Singh, who had died in 1783.

+In 1808, Daya Kaur was briefly removed from control by Ranjit Singh, but she was reinstated by General Ochterlony.
+When she died in 1823, the estate came under British administration, and Ambala was designated as the residence of the Political Agent overseeing the Cis-Sutlej States. while its Jagadhari area was annexed later, in 1829 from its sardar.
+Until First Anglo-Sikh War whole district came under direct control of British company. in 1849 District transfer to Punjab Province along with Cis-Sutlej states.
+Gurudwara Manji Sahib Baoli, on NH-44 In Ambala, was built by the sixth Sikh Guru, Guru Hargobind Singh.
+See also stepwells of Haryana.

 Divisions

 This district falls under the Ambala Lok Sabha constituency, which is a reserved for the Scheduled Caste candidates only.
 This district also has four Vidhan Sabha constituencies, all of which are part of Ambala Lok Sabha constituency.
 Those are Ambala City, Ambala Cantt, Mulana and Naraingarh.

 Administration of this district falls under the Ambala division and law and order falls under the Ambala Police Range.
 The district administration has two sub-divisions, Ambala and Naraingarh.
 District is further subdivided into 4 community development blocks and 7 revenue tehsils.
 Community development blocks are Ambala, Ambala Cantt, Barara and Naraingarh.
 Tehsils are Ambala, Ambala Cantt, Barara, Mullana, Saha, Shahzadpur and Naraingarh.